iLEAD Principal Preparation Program

 When can I start?

-Candidates who meet all admission requirements can join the program at the start of a new cohort in May or September.
+Candidates who meet all admission requirements can join the program at the start of a new cohort in May.

 Congratulations to our December graduates of Cohort 19!